 As you create the body of your template, please be sure to either type in all your text manually, or paste non-rich (or formatted) text.

 Tags populate with the corresponding information in the contact's profile.
-Some examples are Transaction Amount, Transaction Date, Last Gift (the amount donated, for printed letters), and Last Gift Date (date of their gift, for printed letters).
+Some examples are Transaction Amount and Transaction Date.

 The use of tags is highly encouraged, as it helps customize the email or letter to that specific donor.